"Digital justice provides spaces through which people can investigate community problems, generate solutions, create media and organize together."

 Each Community Researcher in this program is given a stipend, mentorship, access to resources, and training to launch their own research project over the course of 24-weeks.
 The program culminates in a Community Research Expo, which showcases each researcher and their contributions to knowledge and scholarship.
 All materials that the researchers choose to publish will be also be available here.

-The Community Research Incubator is a 24-week (6mos) cohort-based program that includes participant stipends, mentorship services, training, research exhibition, as well as participatory data collection, research, and reporting.
+The Community Research Cohort is a 24-week (6mos) cohort-based program that includes participant stipends, organizer training mentorship services, training, research exhibition, as well as participatory data collection, research, and reporting.
 During the course of the 24 weeks, Community Researchers are trained and mentored in launching their own research projects within a predetermined topic area.
-The incubator culminates in a Community Research Expo where Community Researchers will share their work, demo projects, and/or solicit funding to accelerate the growth of their work.
+The incubator culminates in a Community Research Expo where Community Researchers will share their work, demo projects, and/or recruit members to accelerate the growth of their work.

 RCRC facilitation will help participants to identify and illustrate problems as systems, clarify points of intervention, raise questions and alternatives when considering varying approaches, provide an accountability mechanism that prioritizes and advocates for the participation of impacted individuals in decision-making and implementation strategies, measuring impact, and help to define actionable goals.